Early life of Lord Byron: Childhood

 Lochnagar corrie in winter.
 The area provided Byron with his inspiration for his 1807 poem, Lachin y Gair.

 George Gordon Byron was born 22 January 1788 in a house on Holles Street in London.
-In 1790, Jack and Catherine moved to Aberdeen for a period but His parents' residency in Scotland was not to last, as John wrote to his sister, "She is very amiable at a distance; but I defy you and all the Apostles to live with her two months, for if anybody could live with her, it was me".
-Byron's parents then decided to live in separate houses upon the same street to see if the distance would allow them to bear each other, which left Byron to be raised by his mother and a nursemaid, Agnes Gray.
+In 1790, Jack and Catherine moved to Aberdeen.
+His parents' residency in Scotland was not to last, as John wrote to his sister, "She is very amiable at a distance; but I defy you and all the Apostles to live with her two months, for if anybody could live with her, it was me".
+Byron's parents then decided to live in separate houses upon the same street to see if the distance would allow them to bear each other.
+This left Byron to be raised by his mother and a nursemaid, Agnes Gray.
 His parents would meet regularly until they realised that their separation did not solve their problems; John Byron would come to talk to his son, but after being allowed to take Byron to his house to spend one night, he realised that he could not tolerate either Byron or his mother any longer.
 Shortly thereafter, John left Scotland to live with his sister Fanny (Frances) Leigh at Valenciennes, France, where he died in 1791 of a 'long & suffering' consumptive illness, probably tuberculosis.
 After John Byron's death, Gordon claimed that she "ever sincerely loved" Byron, and she despaired at her loss.